Dorset Police

-Dorset Police is the territorial police force responsible for policing the county of Dorset in the south-west of England, which includes the largely rural area covered by Dorset Council, and the urban conurbation of Bournemouth, Christchurch and Poole.
+Dorset Police is the territorial police force responsible for policing the county of Dorset in South West England, which includes the largely rural area covered by Dorset Council, and the urban conurbation of Bournemouth, Christchurch and Poole.

 The force covers an area of 1024 sqmi with a population of 774,000.

 History

-Dorset County Constabulary was formed in 1855.
+Dorset County Constabulary was formed in 1856.
 In 1965, it had an establishment of 544 and an actual strength of 466.
 On 1 October 1967, it merged with Bournemouth Borough Police to form Dorset and Bournemouth Constabulary.

 On 1 April 1974, this force took over some areas (mainly Christchurch and its hinterland) from Hampshire Constabulary and acquired its present name of Dorset Police.